-As seen in the table, the best R2 value was 0.202, which is not a strong enough correlation to provide a good predictive model.
+As seen in the table, the best R2 value was 0.202, which was not a strong enough correlation to provide a good predictive model.
 A second analysis of the data in ArcMap provided evidence that the VIMS data cruise data and the Landsat 8 OLI data did not match up as they should.

 Figure 1 shows the path of the VIMS data cruise overlaid on a color composition of the Lower York River.
 The color composition is made from the near infrared, red, and green bands of the processed Landsat 8 OLI data.
 This is a color composition commonly used to identify chlorophyll.
 For the data to be consistent with each other, the colors of the VIMS data cruise must match the colors on the Landsat 8 OLI composition.
-Three points of stark difference are circled in purple.
-This pointed to inconsistencies in the data that would prevent a strong correlation.
+Three points of stark difference are circled in purple and point to inconsistencies in the data that would prevent a strong correlation (Figure 1).

 These inconsistent values were removed, leaving 500 data points that seemed to be consistent in the two data sets, and another attempt was made to find a regression model.